jia1/jia1.github.io/content/posts/dynamic-tooltips.md

 ---
 title: "Dynamic Tooltips"
-date: 2020-09-25T14:55:39+08:00
+date: 2020-09-25T14:55:00+08:00
 draft: false
 tags: ["software","web","javascript","angular"]
 ---
 I had a tooltip for a switch which contained 2 lines of text.
-The first line shows an example on how the textarea field below the switch can be populated, like "e.g. example input here".
+The first line of the tooltip is an example on how the textarea field below the switch can be populated, like "e.g. example input here".
 The second line reminds a user that certain prerequisites need to be fulfilled before the textarea field appears and is ready to receive input (hidden otherwise), like "You need to do X before you can populate this field".
-My GovTech OSS buddy suggested shortening the tooltip when the user has already fulfilled the prerequisites.
+My GovTech OSS buddy suggested shortening the tooltip when the user fulfills the prerequisites.

 The tooltip was initially expressed as: